 What radon Inspectors should know about radon mitigation

 Radon mitigation — also known as radon abatement — is a system that reduces radon levels in the home.
-While it’s not possible to eliminate radon entirely, a radon mitigation system helps to expel the gas from the home to keep concentrations low.
+While eliminating radon is impossible, a radon mitigation system helps expel the gas from the house to keep concentrations low.

 Often, the system consists of a pipe that is sunk through your basement floor and into the soil beneath your house.
-The pipe may continue upward through the home to an exit point on the roof, or it may exit the basement and continue upwards along the outside of the house.
+The pipe may continue through the home to an exit point on the roof or exit the basement and continue upwards along the outside of the house.

 Attached to the pipe is an exhaust fan that draws air from under the ground, through the pipe, and out the other end.
 The idea is that any radon gas being released underground will be sucked out of the home through the pipe and allowed to safely dissipate in the air outdoors instead of becoming trapped in the living space.

-The cost of radon abatement is a major reason why good real estate agents will often suggest a radon test along with the home inspection.
-If the homebuyer knows ahead of time that radon is an issue in the house, their broker can ask the seller to reduce the price to cover the cost of abatement.
-Many sellers will be willing to do this to close the sale, especially because future buyers are likely to make the same request as well.
+The cost of radon abatement is a primary reason why good real estate agents will often suggest a radon test along with the home inspection.
+If the homebuyer knows that radon is an issue in the house, their broker can ask the seller to reduce the price to cover the abatement cost.
+Many sellers will be willing to do this to close the sale, mainly because future buyers are likely to make the same request.

 A note for sellers:

 It makes sense for sellers to conduct a radon test, too.
-Just as a pre-listing inspection can help zero in on which fixes to invest in, so can a radon test.
+A pre-listing inspection can help zero in on which fixes to invest in, and so can a radon test.
 If the test comes back with great results, the home can be advertised with the low radon numbers in the listing.
-And if the results show that radon mitigation is in order, the seller’s agent can advise whether it makes sense in their market to invest in a radon reduction system before putting the home on the market.
+If the results show that radon mitigation is in order, the seller’s agent can advise whether it makes sense in their market to invest in a radon reduction system before putting the home on the market.

 A note for homebuyers:

 If a homebuyer has never had a radon test when buying their house, it’s never too late!
-Remember, the EPA recommends that every home be tested, since radon is a major cause of lung cancer.
-Knowing what the radon levels are in the home will let the homeowner know if they need to look into a mitigation system for their safety.
+Remember, the EPA recommends that every home be tested since radon is a significant cause of lung cancer.
+Knowing the radon levels in the house will let the homeowner know if they need to look into a mitigation system for their safety.

 Final points on conducting home radon tests

 Testing a home’s radon levels is very important, and getting the test done by a certified professional is just as important as the test itself.
-There are a few options to choose from when deciding which type of radon monitor to invest in and use at your customers’ homes, but following the instructions and knowing the dos and don’ts when conducting a test will be key to retrieving the most accurate results.
+There are a few options when deciding which type of radon monitor to invest in and use at your customer’s homes.
+However, following the instructions and knowing the dos and don’ts when conducting a test will be vital in retrieving the most accurate results.

 Frequently Asked Questions